LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 Expected response from Elasticsearch:

-#### The multi-match Query
+#### Running a match query against multiple fields

 When a user searches for something, the context of the search is not always known.
 You will have to make a guess.
 Let’s say you have a user who types in "Shay Banon" in the search bar.
 Is the user looking for articles by Shay Banon or articles related to Shay Banon?

 There are 3 different fields you could search over for "Shay Banon."
 Author, title, and content fields.

+Why not query all three of those fields?
+You can query for Shay Banon in the author, title, and content fields using a multi_match query.

-This type of query provides a convenient shorthand for running a match query against multiple fields.
+The multi-match query provides a convenient shorthand for running a match query against multiple fields.
 For each document, a score is computed for the term for each field.
 The highest of those scores will be the score for that document.
 This is the default scoring behavior of the multi_match query ("type": "best_field").

 This type of query provides a convenient shorthand for running a match query against multiple fields.